pranaygupta36/Matrix-Class/README.md

 4. Also an example file for expression_templates.h is also present showing both the addition and multiplication functionality.

-5. Tests for matrix addition and multiplication added.(complex data type not working).
+5. Tests for matrix addition and multiplication added.

+6. All data types now handled in both addition and multiplication.